canalplus/rx-player/doc/architecture/buffer/representation_buffer.md

   - The Manifest should be refreshed to allow the RepresentationBuffer to download future-needed segments.

-  - A discontinuity is currently encountered in the Stream (TODO this might not be the job of the RepresentationBuffer)
+  - A discontinuity is currently encountered